 Did you have a specific dory with a name on it?

-THE HIDDEN CANYON, 3rd edition, is now available for purchase.
-Along with the original journal by Edward Abbey and an introduction by Martin Litton, the book includes a new afterword by Kevin Fedarko, author of The Emerald Mile.
-This new edition is completely redesigned and contains over four dozen previously unpublished photographs.
+THE HIDDEN CANYON, 3rd edition, is available for purchase.
+Along with the original journal by Edward Abbey and an introduction by Martin Litton, the book includes an afterword by Kevin Fedarko, author of The Emerald Mile.
+This edition is completely redesigned and contains over four dozen previously unpublished photographs.